Ahiax94/PRHR_Gabriel/README.md

 ### 1. The number of smaller cubes having:

 #### a) 3 faces coloured?
-8 cubos, los que están en las esquinas.
+8 cubes, the ones located at the corners.

 #### b) exactly 2 faces coloured?
-Estos son los cubos que están en los bordes menos los que ocupan las esquinas y, por tanto, tienen un lado más a la vista.
-Un cubo tiene 12 bordes; menos las esquinas, nos deja con 3 cubos por borde, así que serían 12 x 3 = 36 cubos.
+These are the cubes that are on the edges, excluding the ones on the corners, and therefore have one more face exposed.
+A cube has 12 edges; excluding the corners leaves us with 3 cubes per edge, so that would be 12 x 3 = 36 cubes.

 #### c) exactly 1 face coloured?
-Estos serían los cubos que no están en los bordes, por tanto serían 3 x 3 = 9 cubos por lado.
-Un cubo tiene 6 lados, así que el resultado final sería 54 (= 6 x 9).
+These would be the cubes that are not on the edges, so there would be 3 x 3 = 9 cubes per face.
+A cube has 6 faces, so the final result would be 54 (= 6 x 9).

 #### d) 0 faces coloured?
-Serían todos los que no tienen una cara a la vista, por tanto podemos imaginar un cubo con unas medidas inferiores si eliminamos una capa de cubos por lado, lo que nos deja un cubo de 3 x 3 x 3, dando el resultado de 27 cubos sin ninguna cara.
+These are the ones that have no face exposed.
+Therefore, we can imagine a smaller cube if we remove one layer of cubes per side, leaving a 3 x 3 x 3 cube, resulting in 27 cubes with no faces painted.

 ### 2. All 125 cubes are put into a bag.
 If a single cube is selected at random from the bag, find probability of picking a cube having 1 or more orange faces
-Hay 125 cubos, 27 de ellos sin una cara naranja.
-Así que podemos deducir que la posibilidad de sacar uno con una cara naranja o más es de (125 - 27 =) 98/125 = 0,784.
-Luego sacamos el % multiplicando por 100 y nos da 78,4 %.
+There are 125 cubes, 27 of which have no orange face.
+So we can deduce that the probability of picking one with one or more orange faces is (125 - 27 =) 98/125 = 0.784.
+Then, multiplying by 100 gives us 78.4%.

 ### 3. What is the average number of orange faces on a small cube?
 In the above situation N = 5 (with N³ = 125)
-Para sacar el resultado, primero sumamos todas las caras que sabemos que están pintadas:
+To find the result, we first add up all the faces we know are painted:
-8 cubitos × 3 caras = 24
+8 cubes × 3 faces = 24
-36 cubitos × 2 caras = 72
+36 cubes × 2 faces = 72
-54 cubitos × 1 cara = 54
+54 cubes × 1 face = 54
-27 cubitos × 0 caras = 0
+27 cubes × 0 faces = 0
-Las sumamos todas:
+Adding them all:
 24 + 72 + 54 + 0 = 150

-Y sacamos el promedio: 150 / 125 = 1,2 de promedio de cara naranja por cubito.
+Then we calculate the average: 150 / 125 = 1.2 average orange faces per small cube.

 #### 4. For general N, give a formula for (1.b) the number with exactly 2 faces coloured

-Como ya he dicho, hay 12 aristas en un cubo y cada una tiene N (o longitud en cubitos de la arista) – 2 (uno por lado).
-Así que concluimos que la fórmula sería 12 × (N - 2).
+As previously stated, a cube has 12 edges, and each edge has N (or N-length in cubes) – 2 (one less at each end).
+So we conclude that the formula is: 12 × (N - 2).

 #### 5. For what values of N is this formula correct?
-Para que se valga, tenemos que tener mínimo un cubito entre las esquinas, o lo que es lo mismo:
+For it to be valid, we must have at least one cube between the corners, which means:
-N - 2 ≥ 1.
-Si la simplificamos, podemos dejarla como N ≥ 3.
+N - 2 ≥ 1, simplified as: N ≥ 3.